LighghtEeloo/libgkit/README.md

 libgkit is a simple game library for game development.
 It is written in C++ mainly.
 We will also provide cabi for different program language.

-## What is our goal

-This library is not designed for creating large, stable game projects.

 ## Contribution

 We hope that you can contribute your code into `libgkit`.
 If you want to contribute your code but don't know where to start, you can visit the [discussion-section](https://github.com/AntarcticaCamp/libgkit/discussions) to know what plan we have.
 If you have some new idea, you can visit the [feature-section](https://github.com/AntarcticaCamp/libgkit/discussions/14) to express your idea.